What Is Local SEO and Why Do I Need It?

 For years, Google has stated that its top two ranking factors are:

-2) Content – Quality, user-focus and optimized content will always perform well.
+- Content – Quality, user-focused and optimized content will always perform well.

-When it comes to local SEO, we’d wager that proximity to the searcher is in the top three.
+When it comes to local SEO, we’d wager that proximity to the searcher is the next most important local SEO ranking factor.

 Granted, those three eateries all have great reviews (and deservedly so!), but that’s just one indicator of their authority in the eyes of search engines.
-We love them, but Spanglish’s website is pretty bad.
+We love them, but Spanglish’s website could use some improvement.
 PepeNero’s website isn’t secure.
-SEMrush puts Stella at an organic rank of 23 for “traverse city restaurants” – not exactly tops.
+Our SEO research tool, Semrush, puts Stella at an organic rank of 23 for “traverse city restaurants” – not exactly tops.

 How Can I Overcome the Physical Limitations of My Business?